dinith95/CodingBook/frontend/css_scss.md

 ## Animations in CSS

+### Transform Animations

+these will define the motion , size change , rotation , skew like propertese . full documentation is available in [w3 demo page](https://www.w3schools.com/cssref/playdemo.asp?filename=playcss_transform&preval=translate(20px,10px))

+to make the transform smooth **transition** can be used .
+See the [transform_demo](https://codepen.io/dinith72/pen/WNogjjB)

 ### Keyframe Animations

+a demo of this can be founf in [keyframe demo](https://codepen.io/dinith72/pen/BaJGGRM)

 we can defines diffrent css propertese for each of the stages of animation through **keyframes**.